dgtvlz/tf-kantox-challenge-jedicouncil/README.md

 ## Tfsec Report

 [Tfsec](https://github.com/aquasecurity/tfsec) is a nice tool which uses static analysis of your terraform code to spot potential misconfigurations.
-No major issues where found.
+No major issues were found.

 ```
 Result #1 LOW Authorization is not enabled for this method.